 Life can begin, and can change significantly at any age, because of loss of a loved one, loss of a job role or the realization that the direction you were headed, was not working.
-Regardless of what led you to start life over, this process can be terrifying -- and exhilarating.
-Over age 60, starting your life over can be easier than trying to start over at a younger age, when your priorities and confidence were less mature than they are now.
+Regardless of what led you to start life over, this process can be terrifying – and exhilarating.
+Starting over at 60 can actually be easier than trying to start over at a younger age, when your priorities and confidence were less mature than they are now.
 The alternative to not starting your life over is to make a choice to live the status quo and to ask yourself, “Is this good enough?”

 Develop a Sense of Optimism

 Change requires courage to look at yourself and your life with an objective, but critical eye.
-You can best improve and change your life for the better by emphasizing the positive features in your past, present and future, says psychologist Martin P. Seligman in his 2008 article, "Positive Health" published in “Applied Psychology.”
+You can best improve and change your life for the better by emphasizing the positive features in your past, present and future.
 This is not to suggest that you forget your past, but it is important that you place it your past in context – because the future is the only thing you can control.
-Seligman also explains that strong associations have been found between your level of optimism, your health and longevity.
+Approaching it in a spirit of adventure and discovery, and embracing opportunities to learn who and what you are, can make a real difference.
+A 2014 study published in academic journal PLOS One showed that making a deliberate choice to focus on positivity plays an important role in your well-being as you age.

 Evaluate Social Supports and Acquire New Ones